Thomas Farquhar

-Thomas Farquhar (January 28, 1875 – December 24, 1962) was a Canadian politician and businessman from northern Ontario.
-Farquhar served in municipal politics in Sault Ste.
-Marie, Ontario becoming the city’s seventh mayor from 1920 to 1922.
+Thomas Farquhar (28 January 1875 – 24 December 1962) was a Canadian politician and businessman from northern Ontario.
+Farquhar was active in municipal politics in Sault Ste.
+Marie, Ontario serving the city’s seventh mayor from 1920 to 1922.
 He represented Manitoulin in the Legislative Assembly of Ontario from 1926 to 1929 and represented the federal riding of Algoma East in the House of Commons from 1943 to 1948.

-In 1948, Farquhar accepted an appointment to the Senate.
-The subsequent by-election allowed Prime Minister William Lyon Mackenzie King’s Minister of External Affairs, and future Prime Minister Lester B. Pearson the opportunity to be elected to the House of Commons.
+In 1948, Farquhar accepted an appointment to the Senate which allowed Prime Minister William Lyon Mackenzie King’s Minister of External Affairs, and future Prime Minister Lester B. Pearson the opportunity to be elected to the House of Commons in a by-election in the Algoma East riding.

 In 1945 Farquhar founded a family-owned dairy on Manitoulin Island that today operates as Farquhar’s Dairy Limited.

 Life and early work

-Farquhar was the third of ten children of William and Jane Farquhar.
-He was born on a farm in Barrie, Ontario (then in Simcoe County, Ontario) in 1875.
+Farquhar was the third of ten children of William and Jane (née Nixon) Farquhar.
+He was born on 28 January 1875 on a farm near Allandale, now Barrie, Ontario in Simcoe County.
 In 1877 the family moved to a farm near Kagawong on Manitoulin Island where Farquhar was educated.

-In 1896, he traveled west to British Columbia's Slocan Valley where he mined several claims and became a prominent member of the Western Federation of Miners, serving one year as president of the union.
+In 1896, he travelled west to British Columbia's Slocan Valley where he mined several claims and became a prominent member of the Western Federation of Miners, serving one year as president of the union.

 In 1903, Farquhar returned to Manitoulin to take up the family farm.
 Five years later he moved to Sault Ste.
 Marie to work at his father's meat business.
 After a stint in real estate, he and a partner purchased the Star Clothing Company at Queen and Gore Streets where he became a successful merchant.

-In June 1905, he married Kathleen Wiber who died six months later.
-He married his second wife, Florence Amy Wiber in October 1914.